9 Days Tour from Fes - Best Itinerary

 - Accommodation: Standard or luxury (depending on your choice)

-Highlights of the 9 Days Fes
+Highlights of the 9 Days Fes Desert Tour (In Order)

-- Drive through the beautiful Rif mountains.
+- Drive through the Rif Mountains

-- Visit the old Medina in Tangier.
+- Visit the old Medina in Tangier

-- Walk around the Hassan II Mosque in Casablanca.
+- Walk around the Hassan II Mosque in Casablanca

-- Seeing the lively city of Marrakech.
+- Explore the lively city of Marrakech

-- Travel via Tizi n'Tichka Pass through the High Atlas Mountains.
+- Travel via Tizi n'Tichka Pass through the High Atlas Mountains

-- Visit the historic Ksar in Ait Ben Haddou Kasbah, a UNESCO site.
+- Visit the historic Ait Ben Haddou

 9 Days Desert Tour Itinerary From Fes